PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Singleton/Reshape result characterization checkpoint

+`run_singleton_reshape()` selects seven to ten ordered child runners from the layout-transpose, duplicate-fanout, multi-branch-gate, and spatial-Concat post-transpose policy flags.
+All selected runners already share one `ModelIRPassStateScope`, and `run_recovery_invocations()` already returns their results in the selected pass-ID order.
+The phase runner and its local helper currently discard that tuple.

+There are exactly two direct primary calls.
+The call after `_terminal_qkv_split_conv_concat_bridge_stats` is the last statement in the `optimize_layout_transpose_chains` guard and enables layout-transpose plus multi-branch-gate cleanup.
+The later call follows terminal SiNet pre-add/resize recovery, enables duplicate-fanout cleanup, disables spatial-Concat post-transpose cleanup, and precedes indexed shape convergence.

+A strict expected-failure contract selects `_terminal_singleton_reshape_results` and `_post_terminal_singleton_reshape_results` as the two retention targets.
+It fixes all sixteen policy-specific result tuples, exact child order, helper return boundary, direct-call count, policy keywords, shared scope, and both production boundaries.

+At implementation, transparently return the existing tuple through the phase runner and local helper, then replace only the two raw direct expressions with assignments.
+Do not add a consumer or guard, and do not change policy defaults, child order, shared-scope construction, surrounding sequences, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- Singleton/Reshape policies and boundaries, indexed Split/Conv/Concat bridge,
+  QKV orchestration, architecture, and pass-efficiency coverage:
+  `391 passed, 1 xfailed in 18.54s`

+The sole strict expected failure is the intentionally unimplemented ordered result propagation contract.
+Implement only that contract, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains